IBMTechSales/was-appmod/docs/appmod-labs/RuntimeModernization/README - Copy (3).md

 Congratulations!
 You've completed **Runtime Modernization** lab!

-This application has been modified from the initial WebSphere ND v8.5.5 version to run on modern & cloud-native runtime Open Liberty and deployed to RedHat OpenShift.
+This application has been modified from the initial WebSphere ND v8.5.5 version to run on modern & cloud-native runtime Open Liberty and deployed by IBM Cloud Pak for Applications to RedHat OpenShift.

 ## Next
 Please follow the link to do the next lab **Application Management**: